iamcal/wow-BattleDex/README.md

 that pet you've battled and what pets it's been seen with as a secondary.

-I built this addon so that I could say definitively that I've battled a thousand Thundertail Flappers wuithout ever seeing a rare.
+I built this addon so that I could say definitively that I've battled a thousand Thundertail Flappers without ever seeing a rare.